MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 5. A **Sign in** window will appear requesting your credentials.
 Enter the MOD Administrator account provided by your lab hosting provider (**admin@xxxxxZZZZZZ.onmicrosoft.com**; where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
 On the **Enter password** window, enter the tenant admin password provided by your lab hosting provider and then select **Sign in**.

-6. Run the following command to turn on audit logging:
+6. At the command prompt, run the following command to turn on audit logging:

 		Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $true

     **Note:** A warning message will be displayed indicating the admin audit log condiguration change that you requested could take up to 60 minutes to take effect throughout the system.
 This is why you're enabling this feature now rather than waiting for the Alert Policy labs later in this course.

-7. Run the following command to confirm that audit logging is enabled:
+7. At the command prompt, run the following command to confirm that audit logging is enabled:

 		AdminAuditLogConfig